dplesh/yad2clipboard/readme.md

 # yad2clipboard

-Transform yad2 post details into a brief textual format and copy it to the clipboard. convenient for:
+Scrape and transform yad2 post details into a brief textual format and copy it to the clipboard. convenient for:

 * Link-less sharing of post details
 * Calendar events description. e.g. visiting an apartment for rent